cissagatto/Global-Partitions/README.md

 # Global Partitions
-This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
+This code is part of my PhD research at PPG-CC-DC-UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
 The aim is build and test global partitions for multilabel classification.

 ## How to cite